neondatabase/website/content/docs/introduction/about.md

 postgres://alex:AbC123dEf@ep-cool-darkness-123456.us-east-2.aws.neon.tech/dbname
 ```

-Additionally, after signing up, we land you on your project dashboard, where you'll find connection snippets for a variety of frameworks, languages, and platforms.
+Additionally, after signing up, we land you on your project dashboard, where you'll find connection snippets for various frameworks, languages, and platforms.

 ![Next.js connection snippet from the Connection details widget on the Neon Dashboard](/docs/introduction/connection_snippet.png)